 One example of how this occurs is the use of calques, or overly literal translations like llamar para atrás (to call back).
 The more Spanish way to say that would be volver a llamar.

-Another calque heard in the USA is sabe cómo hablar inglés (he knows how to speak English) instead of just the more “correct” sabe hablar inglés.
+Another calque heard in the USA is sabe cómo hablar inglés (he knows how to speak English) instead of just the more “correct” sabe hablar inglés (he can speak English).
 Yes, the ubiquitous “like” is becoming contagious.
 There’s more interesting coverage of calques here.

 Then there are the words that get borrowed (and sometimes Hispanified) to enrich American Spanish vocabulary.
-Some of my favorites are the verbs that add an –ear to become Spanish-ish: telefonear (instead of llamar, to call), parquear (instead of estacionar, to park) and lunchear (instead of almorzar, to have lunch).
+Some of my favorites are the verbs that add an –ear to become Spanish-ish, like these ones below.

 4. Listen for pronunciation

 - Dropped S’s.
-The S at the end of words tends to be an aspirated sound like H or to just disappear entirely.
-Thus, instead of hearing ¿Cómo estás? you’ll hear ¿Cómo está?
+The S at the end of words sounds like an aspirated H, although sometimes it disappears entirely.
+Instead of hearing “¿Cómo estás?” you’ll hear ” ¿Cómo está?”
 (How are you (informal)?).
-Due to the missing S, it can be difficult to know whether speakers are using the formal address, which would also be ¿Cómo está?
-Thus, some speakers in Latin America will add back in the missing tú (informal you) for clarity: ¿Cómo está tú?
-(It would still be written: ¿Cómo estás tú?)
+Due to the missing S, it can be difficult to know whether speakers are using the formal address, which would also be “¿Cómo está?”.
+Some speakers in Latin America will add back in the missing tú for clarity by saying “¿Cómo está tú?” but it would still be written as ¿Cómo estás tú?.

 - Latin American Spanish speakers pronounce their Z’s and C’s (before I and E) like S’s.
-Spaniards tend to stick their tongues into them, in a lisp: tttthhhhhhh.
+Spaniards tend to stick their tongues into them, in a lisp that sounds like “tttthhhhhhh.”

-- The J sound in Central America and the Caribbean is just like our English H. You won’t hear the sort of hacking sound that Spaniards make (as in the Scottish loch).
+- The J sound in Central America and the Caribbean is just like our English H. You won’t hear the sort of hacking sound that Spaniards make that sounds like the “ch” in the Scottish “loch.”